BassyKuo/CUB200-2011/README.md

 		$ ./download.sh

-	(Before using, make sure you have installed `wget` and `tar` daemon.)
+	(Make sure you have installed `wget` and `tar` daemon before you execute the script.)

+2. Extract tgz files to `CUB_200_2011` folder, or any path you want.

-2. Check the following python packages required:
+	Now check the following python packages required:
 	* os
 	* numpy
 	* argparse
 	* scipy

-	Then run `center_crop.py` to process the raw images.
+	and run `center_crop.py` to process the raw images.
 For example:

-		$ python3 center_crop.py -dd CUB_200_2011/ -ii CUB_200_2011/images.txt -bb CUB_200_2011/bounding_boxes.txt -os '80,80'
+		$ python3 center_crop.py -dd CUB_200_2011/ -os '80,80' -od 'center_crop/'

 	Try `python3 center_crop.py -h` to see more information how to use.

-3. All crop-images saved in `<dataset_path>/center_crop/`.
-You can also see the pair list of crop-images and crop-segmentations in `images_seg.txt`.
+3. All crop-images and crop-segmentations saved in `<dataset_path>/center_crop/`.